 Pink eye is usually caused by a viral infection called Adenovirus.
 This makes your Conjunctivitis condition considerably contagious to every member of the household, including the family dog!
-If you don’t stay away from everyone, you risk spreading the infection.
+If you don’t stay away from everyone, you risk giving the infection to those you love.

 Conjunctivitis can spread quite easily because people share the same environment inside their homes.
 Pink Eye is usually spread through direct contact with an infected person.
 That’s why good hygienic practices are so critical for preventing its spread to your dog.

-With pink eye, there is a tendency to rub and touch your eyes.
-The bacteria in and around the eyes can be transferred to your hands.
+Harmful bacteria in and around the eyes can be transferred to your hands.
 Anything you touch is potentially contaminated.
-For example, someone who uses a door handle that you’ve come into contact with has a chance of getting the infection.
+For example, someone who uses a door handle that you’ve already come into contact with has a chance of getting Conjunctivitis.

-Touching your dog with unsanitary hands similarly exposes them to the condition.
+Likewise, touching your dog with unsanitary hands similarly exposes them to the condition.
 Don’t cause your dog to be vulnerable to catching Pink Eye when you can take simple steps to prevent it.

 Treating Pets for Pink Eye